dehercar/portfolio/README.md

 This tool matches Part Numbers among them by looking at the characters content developed in Python and using RegEx, and for connecting to SQL Server Data base use of pyodbc module.

 ### **Productivity Predictor**
-This project was developed for a Procurement Community and predicts productivity at part number level with:
+This project was developed for a Procurement Community and predicts productivity at part number level with two main purposes:
+1. Give visibility of future impacts on productivity based on cost trends.
+2. Find money leakage opportunities that impacts productivity by getting the gap of cost based on issued invoices and past submitted price udpate requests (e.g. PIR in SAP).

+1. Future Productivity
-- **cost predictions** based on correlations,
+- **cost predictions** based on correlations (1) and submitted price update requests (2),
 - forecasting procured **volumes** and
-- **raw material** indices.
+- market **raw material** indices.

+As well this project gives  The technologies used for this were:
+- SLQ

 #### **Cost predictions**
 Tasks to predict cost were:
-- Gather relveant ERP invoices data (mainly SAP) from the Datawarehouse on Tableau Server.
+- Gather relevant ERP invoices data (mainly SAP) from the Datawarehouse on Tableau Server.
 - Create Schema, Dim and Fact tables in SQL Server.
 - ETL with SSIS dataflows.
 - Create Views using relevant hierarchies following business rules.